 This colloquium offers French, German, and Spanish majors the opportunity to meet regularly with peers, professors, and invited guest speakers to discuss linguistic, literary, cultural, and pedagogical topics.
 Each student is required to deliver at least one oral presentation of approximately 20 minutes in a language other than English in their second semester.
-Prerequisite: junior standing.
+A letter grade is assigned in a semester when a student gives a presentation.
+Otherwise the grade is P/F. Prerequisite: junior standing.
 The department recommends that, when possible, students take one semester of 449 during their junior year and another semester during their senior year.
 Taught in English.
 The Colloquium will meet a minimum of 6 times during the semester.
 Noncredit course.